FrontISTR/FrontISTR_manual/markdown_files/en/docs/theory/theory_01.md

 </script>
 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/MathJax.js?config=TeX-MML-AM_CHTML' async></script>

-# Infinitesimal Deformation Linear Elasticity Static Analysis
+# Infinitesimal Deformation Linear Elastic Static Analysis

-The formulation for the elastic static analysis based on the infinitesimal deformation theory is described in this section.
-The linear elasticity is assumed as the stress and strain relationship.
+In this section, the elastic static analysis is formulated on the basis of the infinitesimal deformation theory, which assumes linear elasticity as a stress-strain relationship.

-### Basic Equation
+### Basic equations

-The equilibrium equation of solid mechanics, dynamic boudary conditions and the geometric boundary conditions (basic boudary conditions) are given by the following equation (Refer to Figure 2.1.1).
+The equilibrium equation, mechanical boundary conditions, and geometric boundary conditions (basic boundary conditions) of solid mechanics are given by the following equations (see Fig. 2.1.1):

 $$
 \begin{equation}